-Sometimes you learn your dog a command and all they do is associate it with the treat you gave during the training sessions.
-This is wrong, since they might often start performing the command as soon as they see you reaching the treat even that you did not give any specific command.
+Sometimes you learn your dog a command and all they do is associate it with the treatment you gave during the training sessions.
+This is wrong since they might often start performing the command as soon as they see you reaching the treat even that you did not give any specific command.

 Find the proper time to correct dog’s inappropriate behavior

 Your obligation as a leader is to correct your dog when he is misbehaving, but this is not a very simple task since there is a perfect time when you should do this.
 You do not tell your dog “stop” while he is in the middle of doing something incorrectly – such as sitting with his dirty legs in the bed, since if you do this while he is enjoying what he is doing, he will not take the command seriously, pushing him to become nervous as you are interrupting him from his little fun time.

 The perfect moment in such case would be to tell the dog “stop” or “tsch” as soon as he is about to jump or has just jumped in the bed, and he will understand that sitting in the bed with dirty legs is wrong.